LawrenceObote/AnimeAPP/README.md

+## Anime Manga Paradox

-Anime Manga Paradox was designed for the Anime and Manga loving community!
+Anime Manga Paradox (AMP!) was designed for the Anime and Manga loving community!

 Upon visiting AMP’s homepage, Fanatics can generate a random Anime/Manga based on Category.
 If a broader search is desired then visiting either the Anime or Manga page will give you just that!